nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 2a.
 The list is empty

 > Use case ends

 3a.
-The given tag is invalid
+The new tag is already in use

 > 3a1.
-AddressBook shows an error message <br>
-  Use case resumes at step 2

-3b.
-The new tag is already in use

-> 3b1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

 5a. user declines the confirmation.